laki88/techwithlaki/_posts/2023-01-30-leetcode-problem-longest-substring-without-repeating-characters.md

 ## Problem Description

 Imagine you're a treasure hunter exploring a string, searching for the longest sequence of unique characters.
 Your mission?
 Find the longest stretch where no character repeats.
-For example, in "abcabcbb0", the treasure is "abc"—a sequence of 3 unique characters.
+For example, in "abcabcbb", the treasure is "abc"—a sequence of 3 unique characters.
 Can you write a program to uncover this for any string?

 ### Examples